Shreya0521dev/IBM-cloud-Finance-Advisor-AI-agent/README.md

 # ☁️IBM Cloud Services Used

-- 🧠 *IBM Granite* – for large language model responses
+  IBM Granite – for large language model responses
-- ☁️ *IBM Cloud Lite* – for serverless deployment
+  IBM Cloud Lite – for serverless deployment
-- 🔗 *IBM Watson Assistant (optional)* – for user intent handling
+  IBM Watson Assistant (optional) – for user intent handling
-- 📚 *IBM Knowledge Studio / RAG setup* – to retrieve data from documents and portals
+  IBM Knowledge Studio / RAG setup – to retrieve data from documents and portals

 # ⚙️How It Works